maksz42/periscope/README.md

 ## FAQ

 ### How to setup a connection?
 Fill in the host field (IP or domain), port, and protocol.
-Android <5.0 doesn't support HTTPS.
+HTTPS is supported on Android 4.1 and later.
 If you're using the protected port, fill in the user and password fields, otherwise leave them empty.

 ### What's the difference between single-threaded and multi-threaded display implementation?